NVIDIA/aistore/docs/bucket.md

 * [`ais ls`](https://github.com/NVIDIA/aistore/blob/main/docs/cli/bucket.md#list-objects)
 * [Virtual directories](/docs/howto_virt_dirs.md)

-`ListObjects` API returns a page of object names and, optionally, their properties (including sizes, access time, checksums, and more), in addition to a token that serves as a cursor, or a marker for the *next* page retrieval.
+`ListObjects` API returns a page of object names and, optionally, their properties (including sizes, access time, checksums), in addition to a token that serves as a cursor, or a marker for the *next* page retrieval.

 > Go [ListObjects](https://github.com/NVIDIA/aistore/blob/main/api/bucket.go) API